Planarity, duality and Laplacian congruence: Some properties of Laplacian matrices

-A definition of 2-isomorphism is given below.
-The fact that conditions 2, 3 and 4 of property X are equivalent is a famous theorem of Whitney \cite{W1}, and there are many expositions in the literature.
+The equivalence among conditions 2, 3 and 4 of property X is a famous theorem of Whitney \cite{W1}, and there are many expositions in the literature.
 For instance, a thorough discussion is provided by Oxley \cite[Chapter 5]{O}.
-In contrast, the equivalence of conditions 2--4 with condition 1 dates back only to the work of the third author in the 1990s \cite{Wa1, Wa2}.
-A plausible reason for the delay is that the phrase \textquotedblleft over $\mathbb{Z}$\textquotedblright \ is not important in conditions 2--4; these conditions remain equivalent if $\mathbb{Z}$ is replaced by a field.
-(In fact most textbook presentations of the theory of incidence matrices, like those in \cite[Chapter 2]{B}, \cite[Chapter 8]{GR} and \cite[Chapter 5]{O}, are formally restricted to fields; however the presentations are easily modified to work over $\mathbb{Z}$.)
-In condition 1, instead, \textquotedblleft over $\mathbb{Z} $\textquotedblright\ is crucial.
-In fact, property X fails for every nontrivial graph over every field.
+Note that the phrase ``over $\mathbb{Z}$'' is not important in conditions 2--4; these conditions remain equivalent if $\mathbb{Z}$ is replaced by a field.
+In fact most textbook presentations of the theory of incidence matrices, like those in \cite[Chapter 2]{B}, \cite[Chapter 8]{GR} and \cite[Chapter 5]{O}, are formally restricted to fields; however the presentations are easily modified to work over $\mathbb{Z}$.

+The fact that condition 1 of property X is equivalent to the other conditions is due to Watkins \cite{Wa1, Wa2}; this is Theorem \ref{Watkins} of the introduction.
+It is important to realize that ``over $\mathbb{Z}$'' is crucial in condition 1.
+In fact, condition 1 is not equivalent to the other conditions for any nontrivial graph over any field.
 For if $F$ is a field, $G$ is a nontrivial graph, $a>1$ is an integer not divisible by the characteristic of $F$ and $a^{2}G$ is the graph obtained by replacing each edge of $G$ with $a^{2}$ parallel edges, then $G$ and $a^{2}G$ are certainly not 2-isomorphic.
 However

-so $L_{V_{0}}(a^{2}G)$ is congruent to $L_{V_{0}}(G)$ over $F$.
+and as $aI$ is invertible over $F$, it follows that $L_{V_{0}}(a^{2}G)$ is congruent to $L_{V_{0}}(G)$ over $F$.
 More details of property X, including a proof of the equivalence of condition 1 with conditions 2--4, are discussed in Section \ref{sec:center}.

-There are several equivalent definitions of 2-isomorphism.
+There are several equivalent ways to describe 2-isomorphisms.
 Two of them are stated in Definition~\ref{twoiso}.
-We refer to Oxley \cite{O} for other versions of the definition and a thorough account of their properties.
+We refer to Oxley \cite{O} for other equivalent descriptions, and a thorough account of their properties.